Faultify/Faultify/Benchmark/README.md

 | 6       |  13059   |       0,38           |

 ## Results
-- Both stryker and faultify have the same ammount of mutations and the same score.
+- Both stryker and faultify have about the same amount of mutations and the same score.
-- With this particular project stryker is faster when 1-2 testrunners are configured.
+- With this particular project, stryker is faster when 1–2 test runners are configured.
-  Faultify becomes significant faster when more then 2 test runners are configured.
+Faultify becomes significantly faster when more then 2 test runners are configured.
-- On a larger project with `259 mutations` it took Faultify 55 seconds, which is `0,21` seconds for a mutation.
-Where as for stryker it ook about `150` seconds which is `0,58` seconds per mutation.
+- On a larger project with `259 mutations,` it took Faultify 55 seconds, which is `0,21` seconds for a mutation.
+Whereas for stryker it ook about `150` seconds which is `0,58` seconds permutation.
 This is a speed increasement of about `58%`.